 The Graduate Apprenticeship Engineering: Design and Manufacture (EDM) degree develops professionally qualified engineers eligible for IEng level membership.
 Graduate Apprentices acquire underpinning knowledge and understanding via a blended and online learning delivery mode with core engineering competencies (UK Standards for Professional Engineering Competence, IEng) being developed through an integrated work based learning curriculum.

-Graduate Apprenticeships are an opportunity for organisations to not only broaden the talent pool by recruiting new staff into their business but also to develop existing employees, just like Samir.
-Employers can nominate individuals who are in a suitable job role which will enable them to complete the work based learning elements of the programme.
+Graduate Apprenticeships are an opportunity for organisations to not only broaden the talent pool by recruiting new staff into their business but also to develop existing employees, like Samir.
+Employers can nominate individuals who are in a suitable job role, which will enable them to complete the work based learning elements of the programme.